filecoin-project/curio/documentation/en/supraseal.md

   * With a filesystem
   * Fast with sufficient capacity (~70G x batchSize x pipelines)
   * Can be remote storage if fast enough (~500MiB/s/GPU)

+## Hardware Recommendations

+Currently, the community is trying to determine the best hardware configurations for batch sealing.

+Some general observations are:
+* Single socket systems will be easier to use at full capacity
+* You want a lot of NVMe slots, on PCIe Gen4 platforms with large batch sizes you may use 20-24 3.84TB NVMe drives
+* In general you'll want to make sure all memory channels are populated
+* You need 4~8 physical cores (not threads) for batch-wide compute, then on each CCX you'll lose 1 core for a "coordinator"
+  * Each thread computes 2 sectors
+  * On zen2 and earlier hashers compute only one sector per thread
+  * Large (many-core) CCX-es are typically better